 The World Cocoa Foundation invites all stakeholders committed to shaping a sustainable future for the cocoa and chocolate supply chain to the 2025 Partnership Meeting in São Paulo, Brazil.
 This leading global event takes place this year under the theme of 'Our Future: Resilience Through Sustainability'.
-Members and partners, donors, decision-makers and thought leaders will come together to chart a new course forward.
+Members, farmer organisations, donors, decision-makers and thought leaders will come together to chart a new course forward.

 This annual event unites cocoa farmers and experts from companies, governments, academia, financial donors and philanthropists, civil society and press in a single forum for discussion, collaboration and shared progress on sustainability in a dialogue meant to help us align for global action.
 We look forward to seeing you there as we shape the future of our sector together.